mohammedsafi1749/DSBSC-using-Python/README.md

 Aim:

-To implement and analyze DSBSC modulation (AM) using Python's NumPy and Matplotlib libraries.
+To implement and analyze DSBSC modulation using Python's NumPy and Matplotlib libraries.

 Apparatus :